-Our ethos at Scargill centres on our values.
+Our ethos at Scargill centres on our Scargill Citizen Values.
 This promotes inclusivity from our #Scargill Family.
 Children are taught to respect and understand the differences everybody has.
 They are encouraged to be understanding and kind to all people equally.
 All our children have full access to the curriculum, trips and clubs.